Expanding bipartite Bell inequalities for maximum multi-partite randomness: Discussion

 We hope that the results found here will inform future experiments in DIRE; initial works have already made progress in this direction~\cite{seguinard2023}.
 In such experiments, one should consider the optimal protocol for DIRE.
 In this work, we have proposed protocols that rely on spot-checking~\cite{MS1,MS2,Bhavsar2023}, where randomness is generated by a single input combination.
-An alternative approach has been explored in reference~\cite{Bhavsar2023}, where it was found that generating randomness from all inputs and averaging the result boosts the rate when the CHSH inequality is used.
+An alternative approach has been explored in Ref.~\cite{Bhavsar2023}, where it was found that generating randomness from all inputs and averaging the result boosts the rate when the CHSH inequality is used.
 In the case of maximally violating a self-testing Bell inequality, spot-checking will always be optimal when a specific input combination leads to maximum randomness; having one maximally random setting necessarily implies that at least one other setting combination will not be maximally random for the correlations to be nonlocal, hence averaging will only decrease the overall rate.
-The noisy case remains an open question however, and the trade-off between using spot-checking and weighted averaging for our constructions deserves future investigation, with the aim of further improving practical rates.
+Whether this continues to hold when the presence of noise reduces the Bell value remains an open question, and the trade-off between using spot-checking and weighted averaging for our constructions deserves future investigation, with the aim of further improving practical rates.